 This concrete ribbon, part of the original Ozark Trail west of Sapulpa, carried 3.3 miles of Route 66 until the early 1950s.
 It’s now a mostly secluded drive dotted with a few houses amid wooded areas.
 Be on the lookout for the 1921 steel-truss Rock Creek Bridge, a 1925 railroad trestle and the ruins of a drive-in theater.

-Directions: To enter at the eastern terminus, go 1.2 miles west of the Oklahoma 66-Oklahoma 97 intersection in Sapulpa; you’ll see the Rock Creek Bridge, which is only accessible on foot, at the beginning of the trail.
+Directions: To enter at the eastern terminus, go 1.2 miles west of the Oklahoma 66-Oklahoma 97 intersection in Sapulpa; you’ll see the Rock Creek Bridge, which is only accessible to vehicles under seven foot, two inches, at the beginning of the trail.
 At the western terminus, go north onto Nafcoat Lane; look for the Shell and Ferrellgas stations nearby.

 This 1.7-mile stretch of the original Route 66 between Kellyville and Bristow is so named because several oil storage tanks stand along the roadway.
 This curvy alignment, built without shoulders, carried the Mother Road from 1926 to 1938.
 The Tank Farm Loop is listed on the National Register of Historic Places.